Duration & Fees

-Optional excursions include trips into the Zambezi National Park, elephant back safaris and horse back safaris, a visit to the crocodile ranch, boat cruises and golf at the Elephant Hills Resort.
+Optional excursions include trips into the Zambezi National Park, horse back safaris, a visit to the crocodile ranch, boat cruises and golf at the Elephant Hills Resort.
 Adrenalin junkies can bungee from the Victoria Falls Bridge connecting Zimbabwe and Zambia or abseil down the Batoka Gorge - neither activity is for the faint hearted!
 All year round, flights in fixed wing, micro light and ultra light aircraft or helicopters provide an aerial perspective over this magnificent World Heritage Site.
 White water rafting on the Zambezi is world class.
 Beside the excitement of the Grade 5 rapids, there are the "floats," where there is time to admire the scenic cliffs and the occasional wildlife on the riverbanks.

 The size of this successful country can be compared with countries such as Kenya or France, but smaller than Texas.
 Botswana is a land-locked country with borders with South Africa, Namibia, Zambia and Zimbabwe which can all be crossed overland.
 For such a small country it boasts an array of spectacular game viewing opportunities such as hundreds of elephants splashing in the Chobe River and the Okavango Delta and its maze of lagoons.

 DAY 2: Victoria Falls to Chobe National Park, Botswana (B / L / D)